 Rats like food, water and nesting material.
 Get rid of those first.

 We have a three year old cat named Katy who was a feral kitten when we had her.
 She has calmed down a lot but she knows how to catch rats.
 We have recently seen rats outside our house and Katy has caught and killed them all bringing them to our doorstep as presents, as cats do.
-Before Katy caught them we laid down rat poison and it didn't work.
-Definitely get a cat.

 I started noticing rat feces on my pool deck and on my pool supply bin outside in my back yard.
 Then when I let my dogs outside one night, I seen a rat in the middle of my yard and it looked like it was eating a piece of my dogs feces.
 I am freaking out!
 Will they or can they come in my home?